 Pennsylvania Chamber of Business and Industry President and CEO Gene Barr issued the following statement regarding calls from some elected officials to enact a False Claims Act in the Commonwealth:

 A fair and equitable system of civil justice is essential to the proper functioning of a free market economy.
 By permitting legitimate disputes to be resolved in a fair and efficient manner, it allows for a full and timely compensation of parties legitimately injured; gives parties predictability and certainty; and contributes to greater productivity and economic prosperity.
 An unbalanced litigation environment can cause serious dislocations with significant economic implications such as reduced investment, increased costs, job loss and improper shift of costs to taxpayers.

 Despite the enactment of some reform, the Commonwealth has consistently ranked near the bottom of various studies of states’ liability climates.
 In order to boost the economy and create more private sector jobs, we need to inject fairness, common sense and personal responsibility into our courts by continuing to reform our antiquated legal system.

 The current construct of the Commonwealth’s judicial system creates an environment that can lead to inefficient and biased justice.
-In order to achieve this, certain structural reforms to the system and changes to the Pennsylvania Constitution should be implemented.
+In order to achieve certain structural reforms to the system, changes to the Pennsylvania Constitution should be implemented.
 These changes include: